 Section 1915(b) Waiver

-The Department shares regular updates via email on the ACC Phase II.
+The Department shares regular updates via email on the Accountable Care Collaborative.
 Sign up for our updates.

 The Department would like to thank the more than 255 providers, advocates, potential vendors and other stakeholders who provided comments on the draft Accountable Care Collaborative Phase II draft request for proposals (RFP) and corresponding appendices.
 The Department sought targeted comments on the draft RFP from stakeholders to help refine the content for the formal release of the RFP in the spring 2017.